samboy/ChessMeridaFairy/README.md

 To see this font in use, view Demo.pdf (normal lettering is Caulixtla009Serif).

+The file `ChessMeridaFairRev.ttf` is a slight revision to the font:
+The White queen has fewer lines in the base of her crown, making her lighter and less likely to look like a Black queen.

 # The chess pieces

 * A is a white upsidedown bishop